srcset requires providing multiple resized versions of every image, and with Cloudflare’s Image Resizing this is an easy task to accomplish.

 3x files are two times larger than

-assets folder, and we want to display it at size of
+assets folder, and you want to display it at size of

 <img src="/cdn-cgi/image/fit=contain,width=960/assets/product.jpg"srcset="/cdn-cgi/image/fit=contain,width=1920/assets/product.jpg 2x">